joaolealgh/house-finder-portugal/notes.md

     - Confluent Kafka Python

     1. The lib to use will be confluent kafka due to being maintained by confluent and being faster than the other libraries.
+        - Problems with the confluence kafka
+            - The current machine doesn't handle the amount of memory and cpu resources that is needed to run smoothly.
+And since the objective is to use kubernetes to deploy all the services/applications, a change must be made.
+The original kafka will be used.
+            - Instructions followed to deploy CFK (https://docs.confluent.io/operator/current/co-quickstart.html#)

 3.